School of Natural Sciences and Mathematics

 The University's general degree requirements are discussed on the Graduate Policies and Procedures page.

 To receive the PhD in Geospatial Information Sciences, students must complete the Geospatial Science Core (15 semester credit hours) to achieve a mastery of appropriate Geospatial Information Science technologies and theory, have Prescribed Specialization Electives (15 semester credit hours), have a Specific Application area or Technical field (12 semester credit hours), evidence research skills through successful completion and defense of a PhD dissertation, and take related electives as necessary for a total of 75 semester credit hours.
-A maximum of 6 semester credit hours can be taken at the 5000 level and the rest of them should be at the 6000 level or above.
+A maximum of 6 semester credit hours taken at UT Dallas can be at the 5000 level and the rest of them should be at the 6000 level or above.
 In addition, students must satisfy a set of exams and qualifiers.
 Other courses may be substituted for those listed below with the written permission in advance of the Director of the GIS Doctoral program.

 Geospatial Science Core: 15 semester credit hours